NAME

 "comment" string_literal label

-is used to document the
+The item's comment is used to document the

 field, while its label (see Labels) is used

 only for formatting output.
-The isnull
+The isnull label is used

-for labelling fields evaluating to null
+for labelling fields evaluating to null.

 The above enumeration would be used in an example field definition as follows: